June 1 - July 31, 2016 (precise dates to be confirmed)

 Students should meet with the program officer to explore course credit options prior to applying to the program.

-HOUSING: Homestays with host families in Rabat or surrounding villages.
+Homestays with host families in Rabat and surrounding villages.

 |Organization Name||Area of Activity|